-Challenges of Data Warehouse Modernization
+Potential Problems in Data Warehouse Modernization

 While there are many benefits of cloud data warehouse solutions, it’s equally important to see the other side of the picture as well.
 There are a few challenges involved in data warehouse modernization that may make some businesses rethink their modern data management plan.

 Here are some of the major challenges of data warehouse modernization: